Have you been charged with participation in a "phantom help" real estate fraud scheme? If so, we're here to help!

 There are two common ways that prosecutors can charge alleged phantom help scams.
 The first is through California's foreclosure fraud law.
 The second is through Penal Code 487 PC California's grand theft law.

-If prosecutors charge you with participation in a phantom help scam via California's foreclosure fraud law, you face what's known as a wobbler.
-A "wobbler" is an offense that prosecutors can charge as either a felony or a misdemeanor, depending on
+Participation in a phantom help scam via California’s foreclosure fraud law is a “wobbler.”
+A “wobbler” is an offense that prosecutors can charge as either a felony or a misdemeanor, depending on

 Penal Code 487 PC California's grand theft law is also a wobbler, subjecting you to the same penalties just listed above.